bcgov/aries-vcr/README.md

 # Introduction

-## Getting Started
+The best way to get started with a new project is by working with a running instance.
+The VON [Quick Start Guide](https://github.com/bcgov/permitify/blob/master/docker/VONNetworkQuickStartGuide.md) will get you started with an [Indy Network](https://github.com/bcgov/von-network), an instance of [TheOrgBook (this repo)](https://github.com/bcgov/TheOrgBook) and an instance of [dFlow](https://github.com/bcgov/permitify) running on your local machine in Docker.
+Give it a try!

-The best way to get started is with a working application.
-The [Quick Start Guide](./docker/README.md#running-a-complete-provisional-von-network) for **Running a Complete Provisional VON Network** will get you started with a complete set of applications running on your local machine in Docker.
+## Running TheOrgBook on OpenShift

-## Running on OpenShift
+To deploy TheOrgBook on a local instance of OpenShift, refer to [Running TheOrgBook Locally on OpenShift](./RunningLocal.md).
+These instructions, apart from the steps that are specific to setting up your local environment, can also be used to get the project deployed to a production OpenShift environment.

 In order to understand the goals and context of Hyperledger Indy Catalyst, it is advisable to become familiar with the model of decentralized identity or self-sovereign identity which enables trustworthy entity to entity communications.
 The open standards and technologies enabling this new this model are presented below and annotated with references.